 Yes, our flat pack containers are designed to be waterproof and resistant to harsh weather conditions.
 They are treated to prevent rust and corrosion and are designed to prevent leaks and moisture from entering the container.

 How long do flat pack containers last?

 Flat pack containers are made to be strong and long-lasting.
 They may last for many years with the right upkeep and care.

 Yes, flat pack containers can be easily relocated.
 They can be disassembled and transported to a new location using basic tools.
 Kovobel containers can also be transported fully assembled.
 This makes them a flexible and portable storage or workspace solution.

 What base is required for a flat pack container?

-Flat pack containers require a level base to sit on, hard standing is ideal.
-But hardcore, grass and sand are all satisfactory.
-As long as the container is not twisted.
-Packing material, such as bricks and plywood are often used to level a container so it sits level.
+Flat pack containers require a level base to sit on; hard standing is ideal.
+But hardcore, grass, and sand are all satisfactory, as long as the container is not twisted.
+Packing materials, such as bricks and plywood, are often used to level a container so that it sits level.